Taurine in Cats: Signs of Deficiency and the Choosing Taurine Supplement for Cats 2025

 - If you feed home‑prepared or raw diets, work with a board‑certified veterinary nutritionist to ensure taurine adequacy and overall balance—supplementing is usually required.

-- Canned diets often need higher taurine than dry due to processing losses; premium brands account for this.
+- Canned diets often need higher taurine than dry due to processing losses; premium brands usually account for this.

 Taurine and Heart Health: Can Deficiency Be Reversed?